elmtree-askmo/cloudcannon-app/content/learn/biology/how-do-peptide-bonds-glycosidic-bonds-and-phosphodiester-bonds-contribute-to-the-structure-of-biomolecules.md

 url: /learn/biology/questions/how-do-peptide-bonds-glycosidic-bonds-and-phosphodiester-bonds-contribute-to-the-structure-of-biomolecules
 score: -1.0
 related_article1:
-    id: 167201
+    id: 167202
-    title: How can diagram analysis be used to predict the cellular function of a lipid?
+    title: >-
+        What is the difference between saturated and unsaturated fatty acids in terms of molecular structure?
     subject: Biology
-    url: /learn/biology/questions/how-can-diagram-analysis-be-used-to-predict-the-cellular-function-of-a-lipid
+    url: /learn/biology/questions/what-is-the-difference-between-saturated-and-unsaturated-fatty-acids-in-terms-of-molecular-structure
 related_article2:
-    id: 167205
+    id: 167212
-    title: What are the monomer subunits of proteins, nucleic acids, and carbohydrates?
+    title: >-
+        Describe the structure of steroids and their roles in hormonal functions and as membrane components.
     subject: Biology
-    url: /learn/biology/questions/what-are-the-monomer-subunits-of-proteins-nucleic-acids-and-carbohydrates
+    url: /learn/biology/questions/describe-the-structure-of-steroids-and-their-roles-in-hormonal-functions-and-as-membrane-components
 related_article3:
     id: 167211
+    title: >-
-    title: What are the structural components of phospholipids, and how do they contribute to membrane formation?
+        What are the structural components of phospholipids, and how do they contribute to membrane formation?
     subject: Biology
     url: /learn/biology/questions/what-are-the-structural-components-of-phospholipids-and-how-do-they-contribute-to-membrane-formation
 related_article4:
-    id: 167210
+    id: 167213
-    title: Define hydrophilic and hydrophobic properties and provide examples of amphipathic molecules.
+    title: >-
+        What is the structure of triacylglycerols, and what are their primary functions in energy storage and insulation?
     subject: Biology
-    url: /learn/biology/questions/define-hydrophilic-and-hydrophobic-properties-and-provide-examples-of-amphipathic-molecules
+    url: /learn/biology/questions/what-is-the-structure-of-triacylglycerols-and-what-are-their-primary-functions-in-energy-storage-and-insulation
 related_article5:
-    id: 167203
+    id: 167202
-    title: How can you identify a saturated fatty acid based on its molecular structure?
+    title: >-
+        What is the difference between saturated and unsaturated fatty acids in terms of molecular structure?
     subject: Biology
-    url: /learn/biology/questions/how-can-you-identify-a-saturated-fatty-acid-based-on-its-molecular-structure
+    url: /learn/biology/questions/what-is-the-difference-between-saturated-and-unsaturated-fatty-acids-in-terms-of-molecular-structure
 ---

 &nbsp;